brainage04/HudRendererLib/README.md

 with the `read:packages` permission in order to download this package.

-Once you have generated the token, you can export it (and your username) to your system environment like so:
+Once you have generated the token, you can export your username and token as environment variables like so:

 Linux/macOS:
 ```bash